obsidian.md

 1) Export the vault

-tesserae project export-obsidian --vault ~/Documents/tesserae-vault
+tesserae vault export --vault ~/Documents/tesserae-vault

 The directory is created if it doesn't exist.
 Re-running overwrites it idempotently — the markdown projection is deterministic given the same graph.